 Yes.
-If you plan on driving, renting a vehicle (please see Lyddia before you do this), or even being reimbursed for parking for your personal vehicle at the airport, you must be an authorized driver for the department in the Approved Driver Database.
-You can fill out the online form here https://fleetportal.wi.gov/, and any questions regarding this process should be directed towards Debbie

-Beich in Risk Management (608/262-8926).
+If you plan on driving, renting a vehicle (please see the Administration team member before you do this), or even being reimbursed for parking for your personal vehicle at the airport, you must be an authorized driver for the department in the Approved Driver Database.
+You can fill out the online form here, and any questions regarding this process should be directed towards Debbie Beich in Risk Management (608/262-8926).
 Keep in mind you must renew your application yearly, so it is a good habit to get into at the beginning of the fall semester.